 I feel like even though I have a lot of valuable experience drinking cocktails, there is so much I need to learn about making them.
 I only have the very vaguest idea of what I’m doing and own just the most basic bar equipment.
-That is why I started this (somewhat sporadic) Thursday Tipples feature – to push myself to try learn about and experiment making new drinks, and hopefully end up with something delicious in the process.
+That is why I started this (somewhat sporadic) Thursday Tipples feature.
+I’d love to keep learning about and experimenting with making new drinks.
+And hopefully end up with something delicious in the process!

-I like to approach mixing drinks the same way as I do coming up with and brainstorming recipe ideas for baking – thinking seasonally, using good ingredients and quality spirits, tinkering with classic concepts and throwing in something a little bit fun and unexpected.
+I like to approach mixing drinks the same way as I do coming up with and brainstorming recipe ideas for baking.
+Thinking seasonally, using good ingredients and quality spirits.
+I also love tinkering with classic concepts and throwing in something fun and unexpected.

-This actually is the very first time I’ve ever made a Margarita, but I just love the simple combination of good tequila, agave and lime that just works.
-Because it’s almost summer here, I wanted to give it a twist using beautiful fresh raspberries and ginger, and some Murray River pink salt for the rims.
-I have to say, they turned out even better than I expected and I was really happy with how they looked and tasted 🙂
+This actually is the very first time I’ve ever made a Margarita!
+I love the simple combination of good tequila, agave and lime that just works.
+Because it’s almost summer here, I’ve made Raspberry Ginger Margaritas.
+Raspberries are just coming into season and are super sweet.
+I also used some Murray River pink salt for the rims.
+They turned out even better than I expected and I was really happy with how they looked and tasted!

-I was also excited to try out my excellent new Mason Jar cocktail shaker that I bought recently.
-I love the clear glass shaker which takes some of the mystery out, so you can know exactly when the cocktail is properly shaken and blended.
+I was also excited to try out my excellent new Mason Jar cocktail shaker.
+It’s a clear glass shaker which takes some of the mystery out, so you can know exactly when the cocktail is properly shaken and blended.
 And if you like booze and don’t already follow their Instagram (@masonshaker), you definitely should!
 And maybe one day soon, I’ll get over serving my cocktails in glass jars… but probably not.

 It’s a perfect weekend party drink and the recipe below can be easily scaled up for a crowd.
 Of course you can also try other summer fruits depending on your favourites.
 A peach or pineapple margarita would be deeeelicious.
 Depending on the fruit you choose, you may need to puree it first.
 And make sure you save some for a pretty fruit garnish.
 Cheers!